Verideth/Voxel/README.md

 ~3 hours, I hope to spend even more time on it to get a lot done.

 # What is voxel?
-Voxel is a very simple voxel engine written entirely in OpenGL.
+Voxel is a very simple voxel engine written entirely in OpenGL and C++.
 It's going to be an open source game engine.

 # What have I done so far?
 Well, its just a really simple voxel engine.
 More is to come, however as of now, it just generates a block mesh.
 It doesn't even have textures!
 Just solid colors!